seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 ## 2. Software specializing in finding needles in a haystack are at risk of getting bypassed
 I remember these two contrasting posts:

-a. on the reddit channel for OSINT, [a recent post asking whether genAI was useful to fellow OSINT researchers](https://www.reddit.com/r/OSINT/comments/1lrjcv0/osint_and_ai/).
+a. on the reddit channel for OSINT , [a post in July 2025 asking whether genAI was useful to fellow OSINT researchers](https://www.reddit.com/r/OSINT/comments/1lrjcv0/osint_and_ai/).
 The best voted answer starts with:

 > "Personally as AI researcher I have zero trust in anything LLM spews out. "

 b.
-Rouhgly in the same period, Ethan Mollick (that I advise absolutely to follow) posted this:
+In May 2025, Ethan Mollick (that I absolutely advise to follow) had posted this:

 <blockquote class="bluesky-embed" data-bluesky-uri="at://did:plc:flxq4uyjfotciovpw3x3fxnu/app.bsky.feed.post/3lokji4dwpc2z" data-bluesky-cid="bafyreibsly4scel4t5fxshjbhv3kkos3nricg5a43jypklrj6m5xjirshq" data-bluesky-embed-color-mode="system"><p lang="en">Pretty awesome result from the new version of Gemini 2.5.